twhitmorenz/linearblockalloc/README.md

 Human-Friendly Keys & Database Modelling
 --------

+LinearBlockAllocator generates better, human-friendly keys.
+Block-sizes default to human-readable decimal-based (20, 100 etc) sizes -- there is no forced bias towards large binary numbers!
+Key wastage is decreased & restarting your server twice allocates customer=200, not customer=98304 :) Imagine how much easier development will be, without having to type stupid large ugly numbers for all keys.

-Database operation & maintenance are easy.
+Database operation & maintenance are easy, too.
 With linear block allocation, "allocator state" and existing keys are always in direct correspondence.
 NEXT_VAL corresponds directly to MAX(existing keys); and must always be greater.
 Bulk inserts, validity checking or manual updates to the allocator are obvious & easy.

 Unlike Hi-Lo, tuning or changing block-size are possible without losing allocator position & database integrity.
 Since NEXT_VAL represents values directly (rather than via multiplier) changing block-size does not affect the next key to be allocated.

-LinearBlockAllocator also generates better human-friendly keys.
-Block-sizes default to human-readable decimal-based (20, 100 etc) sizes -- there is no forced bias towards large binary numbers!
-Key wastage is decreased & restarting your server twice allocates customer=60, not customer=98304 :) Imagine how much easier development will be, without having to type stupid large ugly numbers for all keys.
+This makes it possible for stored procedures to use the allocator table, also.

 Performance & Requirements
 ------------

-Compared with vendor-specific strategies such as Oracle SEQUENCE, "LinearBlockAllocator" can achieve 100x or greater allocation performance (dependent on blocksize) & double the overall entity-insert performance.
-This is all achieved in a portable & SQL-standard manner.
+Compared with vendor-specific strategies such as Oracle SEQUENCE, "LinearBlockAllocator" can achieve anywhere upwards of 50x greater allocation performance, dependent on blocksize.
+This effectively doubles overall insertion performance; all achieved in a portable & SQL-standard manner.

-This allocator is compatible with most common Hibernate usages/ configurations, but the 'block' design does require the ability to obtain a Session-independent connection to the database.
+The allocator is compatible with most common Hibernate usages/ configurations, but the 'block' design does require the ability to obtain a Session-independent connection to the database.
 This is possible in all configurations where connection acquisition is under Hibernate control.
 If Hibernate is being driven with user-supplied connections, another generation strategy should be chosen.